palubad/LC-SLIAC/README.md

 #### Parameters of the function:
   - ROI (type Geometry)
+      Define the ROI for what you want to create a Time Series Analysis
   - startDate (type Date)
+      Start date of the Time Series
   - endDate (type Date)
+      End date of the Time Series
-  - landCoverType (type Integer) // 312 for coniferous forest and 311 for broadleaf forest
+  - landCoverType (type Integer)
+      Define the land cover type.
+Currently supported for coniferous forest (312) and broadleaf forest (311).
-  - boudningBoxSize (type Integer, *optional, default: 10000*)
+  - boudningBoxSize (type Integer, *optional, default: 10000*) The bounding box size around the selected area to calculate the backscatter-LIA dependence.
-  - referenceAngle (type Integer, *optional, deafault: 9999* = mean angle from found LIAs)
+  - referenceAngle (type Integer, *optional, deafault: 9999* = mean angle from found LIAs) Reference angle to which the backscatter values will be corrected.
+The default is the mean value from the minimum and maximum value of observed LIA (from the available paths).
-  - SARCollection (type ImageCollection, *optional, default: Sentinel-1 Image Collection with VV and VH bands*)
+  - SARCollection (type ImageCollection, *optional, default: Sentinel-1 Image Collection with VV and VH bands*) Select the SAR image collection for which you want to apply the LIA correction.
+Tested for Sentinel-1 data
-  - acquistionMode (type String, optional, *default: 'IW' as Interferometric Wide Swath*)
+  - acquistionMode (type String, optional, *default: 'IW'*) Acqusition mode for Sentinel-1 data in GEE can be 'IW' - Interferometric Wide Swath or 'EW' - Extra Wide Swath